|3. The Gods and Religions of Planet Earth

 Religion creates false hope. " We don't have to worry, God will take care of us. ...
 God will

-masses more tolerant of a crappy life in the present.
+masses more tolerant of a crappy life here on Earth.

 Religion fosters naivety.
 "God is good.
 Muslims believe in God, therefore Islam cannot be evil.

-Therefore the Koran does not tell Muslims to seek out and kill infidels, and Sharia does not include
+Therefore the Koran does not tell Muslims to seek out and kill infidels, and Sharia law does not

 imaginary souls will go to the imaginary Hell.